suncoast-devs/handbook/lessons/js-intro/functions.md

 printIt(words, upperCase)
 ```

-The TypeScript system would immediately tell us that `words` aren't an array of
+The TypeScript system would immediately tell us that `words` isn't an array of
 numbers and cannot be sent to `printIt`!

 ![](./assets/printit-error.png)